KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 *The above code is an excerpt from openxr/openxr.h*

 ``XrCompositionLayerBaseHeader`` is the base structure from which all other ``XrCompositionLayer...`` types extend.
 They describe the type of layer to be composited along with the relevant information.
-If we have rendered any graphics within this frame, we cast the memory address our ``XrCompositionLayer...`` structure to an ``XrCompositionLayerBaseHeader *`` and push it back into out ``std::vector<XrCompositionLayerBaseHeader *>``, which will be assigned in our ``XrFrameEndInfo`` structure.
+If we have rendered any graphics within this frame, we cast the memory address our ``XrCompositionLayer...`` structure to an ``XrCompositionLayerBaseHeader *`` and push it into ``std::vector<XrCompositionLayerBaseHeader *>``, which will be assigned in our ``XrFrameEndInfo`` structure.

 .. literalinclude:: ../build/openxr/include/openxr/openxr.h
 	:language: cpp